Padraic-O-Mhuiris/augesco/README.md

 Augesco is a new ethereum dapp development framework that is intended to provide more out-of-the-box functionality for truffle-based projects.
 The project is similar to [drizzle](https://truffleframework.com/boxes/drizzle) which is provided by truffle.
 A large problem I found with drizzle and generally developing web dapps is the large amount of boilerplate code that is necessary to interact with contracts.

-Augesco uses [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree) as it's state management system as an alternative to redux.
+Augesco uses [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree) as it's state management system as an alternative to redux, the reasoning is best outlined [here](https://codeburst.io/the-curious-case-of-mobx-state-tree-7b4e22d461f).
 With it, Augesco injects two stores, **web3store** which controls blockchain interactivity and **contractstore** which handles contract logic.
 The project also comes with out-of-the-box dapp components like metamask lockscreens and transaction notifiers.
 Included in this project is a sample contract which shows how the project works.

-### Requirements
+## Requirements

 - [MetaMask plugin](https://metamask.io/)